drupal-graphql/graphql/doc/mutations/README.md

 ## Calling the mutation

-To add the resolvers for the `createArticle` mutation we go to our schema implementation and call the created data producer `create_article` inside the `registerResolvers` method.
+To add the resolvers for the `createArticle` mutation we go to our schema implementation and call the created data producer `graphql_docs_create_article` inside the `registerResolvers` method.

 ```php
 /**